lucj/k0s-family/content/k0rdent/mgmt_cluster/_index.md

 ---
-title: Management cluster
+title: ''
 weight: 1
 ---

-In this step we'll create a management cluster, that we'll use to host the workload clusters' control plane.
+In this step we'll create a management cluster.
+We'll use it next to host the control planes of child clusters.

 ## Creating the management cluster